-The block has a front entrance, that has a door entry system, and a cylinder type lock installed.
+The block has a front entrance, that has a door entry system, and a key lock installed.
 There is a rear access door, leading to a rear courtyard area.
 Both escape routes lead to an ultimate place of safety.
-The Front and rear final exit door have a firefighter override on the outside.
+The Front and rear final exit doors utilise a push bar to exit.
+Local authority employees and the fire & rescue service can use a drop latch key to gain access.

-The block has a single central staircase as the sole means of escape (above ground floor).
+The block has 1 central staircase either side of the block as the sole means of escape (above ground floor).

-Flats 1,2, are on the ground floor Flats 3,4, are on the 1st floor Flats 5,6 are on the 2nd floor
+Block 1 Flats 1,2, are on the ground floor Flats 3,4, are on the 1st floor Flats 5,6 are on the 2nd floor